welcome back... (a few little bits of information to keep your treatments safe)

 The one thing I can't do is give up the career she was so proud of me for starting.
 Her death has flexed and toned my empathy muscles and given me a new focus to go forward with my passion.
 I'm looking forward to new training courses to add tools to my reflexology tool box and will also be looking into new techniques to add a twist to my facial menu.

 Thank you for allowing me to share my news with you.
 I hope it goes some way to showing you that there is real person behind this small business and I am always here if you find yourself in a similar position and need someone to talk to.

 What lifts your mood?
 What makes you smile when the rest of your world is in a little disarray?

 Just because I’m a complementary therapist doesn’t mean I always have a clear mind and a calm life.
 So, I also need to have a little box of tricks which I can use when things aren’t quite right.

-If you’re feeling overloaded and maybe my coping mechanisms aren’t accessible to you, why not try and reboot with session of reflexology or an aromatherapy massage to get the lymphatic system moving and the happy hormones topped up.
+If you’re feeling overloaded and my coping mechanisms aren’t accessible to you, why not recharge with a session of reflexology to help balance the body and top up those happy hormones.
 Drop me a message or give me a call and I’d love to chat to you about how complementary therapy can help.

 8th March 2017